 MonsterJam.com: How did you get started competing on the Monster Jam circuit?

 Candice Jolly: We were at a show where my sister sang the United States National Anthem.
-We started talking to Mike Wales and Brian Welch [Advance Auto Parts Monster Jam operations managers] and showed them our driving portfolios.
+We started talking to Mike Wales and Brian Welch [Monster Jam operations managers] and showed them our driving portfolios.
 Mike and Brian brought us up to the Grave Digger® shop two different times to give us auditions.
 Shortly after, they gave us jobs on the tour.
 I’ve been racing since I was eight years old.
 I started in go-karts.
-I’ve run Formula Vees, Sport 2000’s, Limited Late Models, dragsters, swamp buggies, demolition cars, among others, and now monster trucks.
+I’ve run Formula Vees, Sport 2000’s, Limited Late Models, dragsters, swamp buggies, demolition cars, among others, and now Monster Jam trucks.

 MonsterJam.com: Who else in your family is involved in motorsports?

-Candice Jolly: My mom races swamp buggies.
-My stepfather races swamp buggies.
+Candice Jolly: My mom and step father race swamp buggies.
 My son races go-karts.
 My youngest sister races go-karts.
 I have two sisters that race barrel horses.
 My dad races drag cars.
 My grandma raced swamp buggies.
 I think that’s about it!

 MonsterJam.com: What do you enjoy doing while on the road with Monster Jam?